robert0714/packt-serverless-programming-cookbook-practical-solutions-2019/Chapter04/cognito-client-side-authentication-flow/README.md

         }
     }
    ```
-   The default user status will be `FORCE_CHANGE_PASSWORD`, as we saw in the previous recipe.
+   The default user status will be `FORCE_CHANGE_PASSWORD`, as we saw in [the previous recipe](../cognito-server-side-authentication-flow/README.md#server-side-authentication-flow).
-2. Initiate the authentication flow, as follows:
+2. Initiate the authentication flow ( use `aws cognito-idp initiate-auth` ), as follows:
     ```bash
     aws cognito-idp initiate-auth \
         --client-id 4ssm8oh504j4q146ic4hogbo2s \